ighanim/aws-well-architected-labs/content/Operational Excellence/300_Labs/300_Health_Aware_CICD_Pipelines/2_evaluate_aws_region_health.md

 The Lambda function evaluates whether or not a running AWS Health event may impact the deployment.
 In this case, the following criteria must be met to consider it as safe to deploy:

 * Deployment will take place in the Sydney Region and accordingly the Lambda function will filter on the `ap-southeast-2` Region.
+The Lambda function expects the region parameter to be passed from the AWS Codepipeline pipeline.
+If the parameter is missing, the default is `us-east-1`.
 * A closed event is irrelevant.
 The Lambda function will filter events with only the open status.
 * AWS Health API can return different event types that may not be relevant, such as: Scheduled Maintenance, and Account and Billing notifications.
 The Lambda function will filter only “Issue” type events.